-Dr. Abby Hemmerich, CSD Chair beginning fall 2020, joined our department in January of 2011.
-She earned her bachelor's degree from the University of Wisconsin-Madison in Communication Sciences and Disorders in 2002, her master's degree from UW-Eau Claire in 2004, and her doctorate from the University of Iowa in 2012.
+Dr. Abby Hemmerich, CSD Chair, joined our department in January of 2011 and she is currently the program Chair.
+She earned her bachelor's degree from the University of Wisconsin-Madison in Communication Sciences and Disorders, her master's degree from UW-Eau Claire, and her doctorate from the University of Iowa.
 She worked for two years at Mercy Medical Center-North Iowa in Mason City providing acute and outpatient speech-language pathology services.
-In 2009, while working on her dissertation, Dr. Hemmerich provided home health speech-language pathology services in the Milwaukee area with Aegis at Home.
-Her research interests include best practices for serving individuals who are transgender, best practices for teaching & learning, and strategies for increasing racial diversity within the field of speech language pathology.
+While working on her dissertation, Dr. Hemmerich provided home health speech-language pathology services in the Milwaukee area.
+Her research interests include best practices for serving individuals who are transgender, topics related to teaching & learning, and strategies for increasing racial diversity within the field of speech language pathology.
 Currently, she teaches courses in voice disorders and pediatric dysphagia.
 In addition, she provides clinical supervision in the area of voice.